 - Remuneration of foreigners employed by a foreign government or by an international organization

-- Remuneration of foreign diplomats/ consular representatives who are not citizens of the Republic
+- Any remuneration of foreign diplomats/ consular representatives who are not citizens of the Republic

-- Remuneration of the crew of a Cypriot ship
+- The remuneration of the crew of a Cypriot ship

 - Allowances paid cover business expenses for the account of the employer

 Employees and pensioners who pay the Special Contribution under the Officers, Employees, and Pensioners of the State and Public Sector Law on their salaries or pension are exempt from the above payment.

 For employees and pensioners, the amount of special contribution will be withheld and paid in the same way as PAYE.

 For self-employed individuals, the amount of special contribution will be paid on the basis of self-assessment.